Helge André Njåstad: Local politics

 Njåstad has been a member of Hordaland county council since 2003.

 National politics

 At the party's congress in 2011, he was elected to the party's Executive Board.
 He got 200 of 219 votes cast, which was the highest number of the four candidates, of which three were elected.

 In the 2013 Norwegian parliamentary election, Njåstad was nominated in second spot on Hordaland Progress Party's ballot.
 The party got 15.1% of the votes in the election, back 7.2% from the election in 2009.
 The party lost two seats, but the second seat to Njåstad was secured.
 In Austevoll, the Progress party got 25.5% which was back 8.8% from 2009.

 Njåstad was mentioned as a possible Minister for the fisheries in the Solberg's Cabinet by several newspapers.
 In the parliament he was elected chair of the Standing Committee on Local Government and Public Administration in October 2013.

+On 14 March 2024, he was appointed chair of the Standing Committee on Justice following Per-Willy Amundsen's resignation due to controversial Facebook posts.